-- The nearest train station to The Pioneer Centre (Contagious West & Nano West) is Kidderminster.
+- The nearest train station to The Pioneer Centre (Contagious MAX West & GO West) is Kidderminster.

-- The nearest train station to Strathallan School is Perth Station.
+- The nearest train station to Barnard Castle School is Darlington Station.

-- The nearest train station to The Royal Hospital School (Contagious East) is Manningtree.
+- The nearest train station to The Royal Hospital School (Contagious MAX East) is Manningtree.

-- The nearest train station to Orwell Park School (Contagious Nano) is Ipswich.
+- The nearest train station to Orwell Park School (Contagious GO East) is Ipswich.

-- The nearest train station to Central is Kingham Station.
+- The nearest train station to MAX and GO Central is Kingham Station.

-Transport from the station is available via local taxi’s that need to arranged privately.
+Transport from the station is available via local taxi’s or public transport that needs to arranged privately.

 Q: I am the only young person from my church going to Contagious – How will I make friends?

 You won’t be the only person arriving not knowing anyone, and Contagious MAX and Contagious GO are great places for making new friends!
 Lots of our teaching is done in small groups which are a great way to get to know people your age.